klevvit/Sweeper/README.md

 ## Controls

 Use left-click on a cell to open it.
-To start the game, open any cell.
+To start a game, open any cell.

 ![left click](screenshots/02_left_click.png)
 ![started](screenshots/03_started.png)